Best productivity Chrome extensions for 2026: quick answer

 15. Bardeen

 Bardeen automates repetitive browser tasks without code.
-You can build automations that scrape data from websites, populate spreadsheets, send notifications, and connect web apps.
-It feels closest to Zapier running directly inside your browser.
+It can scrape data from websites, fill spreadsheets, send notifications, and connect web apps.
+Think Zapier, but closer to the tab where the work is happening.

 Best for: Non-technical users who want to automate browser-based workflows.
 Price: Free (basic automations) / $10/month Pro.